booleandilemma/hn-blacklist/README.md

 HN Blacklist is for you.

+## Filtering by domain

-Simply modify hn-blacklist.js - adding the domains of sites you don't want to see articles from:
+Simply modify `hn-blacklist.js` - adding the domains of sites you don't want to see articles from:

 ```
     // Add sources you don't want to see here.
     const blacklist = new Set(
         [
-         "nautil.us",
-         "fs.blog"
+         'nautil.us',
+         'fs.blog'
         ]
     );
 ```

+## Filtering by title text

-It's also possible to filter articles by title substrings.
-If you're tired of seeing articles mentioning "Amazon", add the following to the blacklist:
+If you're tired of seeing articles mentioning "ChatGPT", for example, add the following to the blacklist:

 ```
     // Add sources you don't want to see here.
     const blacklist = new Set(
         [
-         "title:Amazon"
+         'title:ChatGPT'
         ]
     );
 ```

-All titles containing the string "Amazon" will be filtered.
+All titles containing the string "ChatGPT" will be filtered out.
 This filtering is case-insensitive.

 ---